SocialSchools/dns-toolkit/README.md

-# dns-tookit
+# dns-toolkit
-Tools to automate finding DNS records for websites
+Tools to automate finding DNS records for websites and create a nice CSV file for use.

 ```sh
 mkvirtualenv dns -p $(which python3)